lbrodsky/LUCAS_representativeness/README.md

 to enhance the accuracy and consistency of machine learning approaches for land cover and land use mapping by ensuring that the delineated areas accurately represent the surrounding landscape.
-The algorithm takes as input the OSM/CLC+ land cover product (ZENODO TBD), which provides a harmonized and detailed land cover dataset suitable for large-scale analysis.
+The algorithm takes as input the OSM/CLCplus land cover product ([Zenodo](https://zenodo.org/records/15039461)), which provides a harmonized and detailed land cover dataset suitable for large-scale analysis.